By Lina Martinez

 Another unique opportunity to consider is investing in wine.
 Wine is rather strange to this list as it requires storage and can be held in your hand, or drunk.
 Wine can be extremely valuable, depending on the vintage and may be less of a gamble than other options.
 Wine, does age, unlike most properties and an expensive wine can quickly turn into an undrinkable vinegar if you take too much time in watching its price rise.

 Stamps and penny-stocks offer other ‘low-cost = high reward’ options.
 Stamps that could be brought for £10 in 1970 can sell at auction for over £3000 today.
 Penny-stocks have their benefit in the name; they are low cost and the return on them can be incredibly enticing.
 That being said, it is hard work and involves time and effort you may not have.
+Here is some helpful information on penny stocks.
 These are all options worth considering if you are interested in the thought of diversifying your investments.

 The most important thing to consider is your research.
 Property, wine, and stocks can easily mislead and lead to a huge waste of your money if you aren’t careful.
 Your education about these options and opportunities is far more valuable than any amount of money you can choose to invest.
 If you be smart, you may very well succeed.
 Don’t throw your cash at anything just for the excuse that you’re diversifying your portfolio.
 The opportunity should be right for you, and you only.
 Be guided by your instincts and knowledge and you’ll be able to diversify in no-time at all.